Canelo-GGG fight ends in a draw, and Twitter's all tied up

 What's that they say about ties being like kissing your sister?
 Well, pucker up.
 (Not you, Jaime Lannister.)

 On Saturday night at T-Mobile Arena in Las Vegas, Canelo Alvarez and Gennady (GGG) Golovkin battled to a split decision draw.
-Judge Adalaide Byrd scored the fight 118-110 for Alvarez, Judge Dave Moretti gave it to Golovkin 115-113 for Golovkin, and Judge Don Trella couldn't break the tie, scoring it 114-114.
+Judge Adalaide Byrd scored the fight 118-110 for Alvarez, Judge Dave Moretti gave it to Golovkin 115-113, and Judge Don Trella couldn't break the tie, scoring it 114-114.

 CBS called the fight "one of the most competitive superfights on paper that boxing has seen in recent years," but like many, gave the fight to Golovkin, 117-111.